mm-zzg/vchub-en-v50/docs/2d-visualization/controls/alarm/historical-alarm/index.md

 **Event**

 Allow you to perform specific events based on certain conditions.
-See the full description of each event on the **2D Visualization-> Event** page.
+See the full description of each event on the [Event](../../event/index.md) page.

 **Example 1**